 All the yoga texts were originally written in Sanskrit.
 So, the words you hear in class are coming straight from ancient yoga texts.
 Pretty cool, isn’t it?

 Sanskrit doesn’t have to be intimidating though.
 In fact after you learn a few basic meanings, other words will start to make sense too.
 A quick crash course in yoga lingo can actually help you deepen your practice.
-Plus, you won’t feel so lost in your next yoga session.
+Plus, you won’t feel so lost in your next yoga session at your local yoga studio.

 10 Most Common Yoga Terms Used in Class